My-CMDhub/Django-Task-Manager/memory-bank/productContext.md

 ## How It Should Work

-The Task Manager should provide a seamless, intuitive experience that gradually introduces more advanced features as users become comfortable with the system.
+The Nexus should provide a seamless, intuitive experience that gradually introduces more advanced features as users become comfortable with the system.
 Core workflows include:

 ### Task Creation and Management